 Stripe Tax requires your customer’s location to automatically calculate tax.
+This requirement applies even if you don’t register to collect taxes.
 This guide helps you decide what address information to collect from your customer and how to handle regional differences.

 Supported address formats